jastek69/gcp-cloudrun-basic/README.md

 ## 🧭 Project Summary

-The **Be‑A‑Man‑Level‑10** project is a Python Flask-based web application deployed to **Google Cloud Run** using a CI/CD workflow powered by **Google Cloud Build** and **GitHub**.
+The **gcp-cloudrun** project is a Python Flask-based web application deployed to **Google Cloud Run** using a CI/CD workflow powered by **Google Cloud Build** and **GitHub**.
 The application is structured around a dual-branch deployment strategy, where versioned branches (`be-a-man-level-10-v1` and `be-a-man-level-10-v2`) represent distinct revisions of the application.
 These revisions are built and deployed either manually via the `gcloud run deploy` CLI or automatically via GitHub-triggered Cloud Build pipelines.

 The app dynamically renders content based on environment variables, which are configured at deployment time.
 Once deployed, revisions can be managed through **Cloud Run traffic splitting**, allowing the developer to direct specific percentages of user traffic to different versions of the service (e.g., **50/50 rollout**).
 This enables controlled testing, rollback, and revision monitoring without downtime.
 The architecture is lightweight, serverless, and regionally deployed in `asia-northeast1`, leveraging Google's managed infrastructure for scalability and security.